Gino-Petrosian/Fintech-Bootcamp-/README.md

 * What are the other major companies in this domain?
 Other major companies mixing Real Estate with crypto currency is Propy, RealT, & Mattereum [15].
 Each of these companies run independent of eachother.
 They host similar business models to that of LABS.
-Propy offers a more defined and specific service rewlted to the sale and purchasing of ne property.
-While propy has focused on automating paper work, LABS handles it in house. but theyre main differenciating factor is theyre target audience.
+Propy offers a more defined and specified service related to the sale and purchasing of property.
+Propy is an automation compmay where they focus on the paper work side of the industry.
+Rather than the tradional method of closing or selling a property where the finalizing process can be very time draining, an automated form process for more timely processing of these sales and purchases allows for a faster sale and better access to liquidity.
+LABS handles it in house.
+ADD AFTER Mattereum but theyre main differenciating factor is theyre target audience.
 Real T aims to serve the international investor by providing a streamline of investment opportunities; a wider variety of real estate locations for those wanting to invest into the U.S. through digitzation.

 ## Results